 A niche offering

 One obvious downside to non-QM loans is their cost.
-At a time when rates on Fannie and Freddie loans are at record lows — below 3 percent — rates on these specialty mortgages are typically more than 5 percent.
+At a time when mortgage rates on Fannie and Freddie loans are at record lows — below 3 percent — rates on these specialty mortgages are typically more than 5 percent.
 That explains why non-QM loans remain a niche product.

 “When I talk about non-QM loans, I refer to them as less than 4.5 percent of all loans done in America,” says Logan Mohtashami, lead analyst for HousingWire.